 2 The sum of the fourth quarter of the previous year and the first quarter of the current year.

-3 Snow melt occurs at a mean daily temperature of 0°C, depending on the melt factor (Steiger & Scott, 2020).
+3 Snowmelt occurs at a mean daily temperature of 0°C, depending on the melt factor (Steiger & Scott, 2020).

-4 The study Regional Climate Model (RegCM 4.0) and a Global Climate Model EH5OM (MPI, Hamburg), properly downscaled and compiled to Georgia, was applied for projections of climate change and climate variability in the country.
+4 The study Regional Climate Model (RegCM 4.0) and a Global Climate Model EH5OM (MPI, Hamburg), properly downscaled and compiled to Georgia, were applied for projections of climate change and climate variability in the country.
 The period of 1959-2100 was chosen due to Georgia’s Third National Communication in the UNFCCC.

 5 In 1961-1990 winters, the average temperature was -4.3 °C in Mestia and -6.8 °C in Goderdzi.